 Only two or three lenders in Australia will accept no deposit investment loans supported by a guarantor.

-We can assist you to buy one investment property; however buying multiple investment properties is not normally accepted.
-This is because the guarantor is taking an unnecessarily high risk whereas the borrower is making all of the potential profit.
+We can assist you to buy one investment property, however buying multiple investment properties is not normally accepted.
+This is because the guarantor takes an unnecessarily high risk, whereas the borrower makes all of the potential profit.